 If you can, get a second source of income from a part-time job or side hustle.
-The higher your income is, the better.
-In addition, your debt to income ratio will benefit from a second source of income, particularly if you use your extra cash to pay down existing debts.
+The higher your income, the better your chances of qualifying for a personal loan.
+In addition, your debt-to-income ratio will benefit from a second source of income, particularly if you use your extra cash to pay down existing debts.

 Part of the loan application process is finding a lender that suits you best.
 Every individual has unique financial needs, your lender should fit those needs.
 You may have to spend some extra time researching lenders and financial products, but it will pay off in the long run.

 If your credit isn’t the best, you can use a cosigner to improve your chances of getting approved.
-The cosigner should have strong credit and high income because they are responsible for your debt if you default.
+The cosigner should have strong credit and high income as these factors will be assessed during the application process.
+Furthermore, your cosigner will be responsible for your payments is you can’t make them.

-When you’re applying for a loan, it is best that you do your part for the best odds of getting approved.
+When you’re applying for a loan, it’s important that you do your part for the best odds of getting approved.
 This means filling out applications completely and correctly as well as doing what you can to better your financial position.
-After all, you don’t want to get rejected for a loan due to a small mistake that could’ve been avoided!
+After all, you don’t want to get rejected for a loan due to a small mistake that could’ve been avoided.